godotengine/godot-docs/tutorials/export/exporting_for_web.rst

 *Stop scene* and *Play edited Scene* buttons in the editor to quickly open the game in the default browser for testing.

-If your project uses GDExtension **Extension Support** needs to be enabled.
+If your project uses GDExtension, **Extension Support** needs to be enabled.

 If you plan to use :ref:`VRAM compression <doc_importing_images>` make sure that **VRAM Texture Compression** is enabled for the targeted platforms (enabling